Subhradeep00/Automation/README.md

 === Folder structure

 ....
- sketch1                => Arduino sketch folder
+ Automation_main                => Arduino sketch folder
-  ├── sketch1.ino       => main Arduino file
+  ├── Automation_main.ino       => main Arduino file
-  ├── schematics.png      => (optional) an image of the required schematics ├── layout.png          => (optional) an image of the layout
+  ├── arduino_secrets.h         => Address of WIFI and the secret key of the board ├── sketch.json               => Device details, communication and wireless connection detais ├── thingsProperties.h        => Assembly section
-  └── ReadMe.adoc         => this file
+  ├── schematics.png            => (optional) an image of the required schematics └── ReadMe.adoc               => this file
 ....

 === License
-This project is released under a {License} License.
+This project is released under a  License.

 === BOM
 Add the bill of the materials you need for this project.